Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 When the Guanches lost their struggle, they ended up losing much of their culture.
 The brutal assimilation between them and the Spaniards saw the end of their polytheistic religion.
-Knowledge on it evaporated over the years.
-Thus, not much, except for a few artifacts, remain.
+Knowledge of it evaporated over the years.
+Thus, not much remains except for a few artifacts.

 Nearly anything unique about them vanished, including their identity.
 To date, Spain still claims the islands as its territory, meaning that the descendants of these indigenous people are Spanish citizens.